Part 1

 Part 7

-He may allow our afflictions to endure so he can produce goodness in the lives of those around us as they observe our response to suffering.
+He may allow our afflictions to endure so that he can produce goodness in the lives of those around us as they observe our response to suffering.

 Part 8